Backbase/boat-bay/README.md

 ### Intro

 Boat bay allows for the management and linting of products' specs.
-This documentation will explain how to configure the application and how to use it effectively
+This documentation will explain how to configure the application and how to use it effectively.

+#### Scope

+The scope of the project is to provide an API Quality Portal that provides a team an overview on the quality on their API.
+It allows teams to shift left by using a centralized rules repository for linting specs and maintaining backwards compatability in the pipelines.

 ### Bootstrap file

 Start by creating a bootstrap.yaml file.
-This will most likely be located in a with the specifications that are to be used with boat bay.
+This will most likely be located in the same place as the specifications that are to be used with boat bay.

 Your file should look like the example below: